The Fair, Flawed, and Fouled E-commerce Returns

 These returns can be prevented to some extent but are unavoidable.
 They constitute the 19% of customers who deliberately order multiple variations of an item (different colors & sizes) so that they can choose what suits them best.
 Right technology support, and appropriate analytical tools, can help brands investigate the reasons to prevent frauds like “Wardrobing”, or take corrective measures to improve service, in cases like:

 Returns are a constant problem that will only increase with the growth in online shopping.
 Manual returns processing is error-prone, slow, and cumbersome, hence the need for returns management software that can simplify and improve the buyer and seller experience.
 Ultimately, the goal isn’t just to reduce the number of returns but also to optimize the process for higher profits.
-Build greater trust with customers, understand them well to guarantee quality and give them a reason to keep coming back.
+Build greater trust with customers, understand them well to guarantee the quality, and give them a reason to keep coming back.

 1 September, 2021